COOKIE NOTICE

 Pupil Premium for Looked-After Children in Early Years

-Children aged 2 - 4 years old who are looked after by Manchester City Council and who receive free early education will be eligible for Early Years Premium (EYPP) funding.
+Children aged 2 - 4 years old who are looked after and who receive free early education will be eligible for Early Years Premium (EYPP) funding.
 This is additional funding for early years settings to improve the quality of education they provide for disadvantaged 2- 4-year-olds.

-Pupil Premium for looked after children in Post 16
+Pupil Premium for looked after children aged 16 and 17, in Post 16 Provision -

-The Department for Education (DfE) has made Pupil Premium Plus funding available to Local Authorities to support the education, employment and training of looked after young people who have left school.
-Young people in the care of Manchester City Council, in Year 12 and 13, who are attending Post 16 education, employment and training can access up to £400 Pupil Premium Plus funding per academic year through the termly PEP process.
+The Department for Education (DfE) has made Pupil Premium Plus funding available to Local Authorities to support the education, employment and training of looked after young people aged 16 and 17 who have left school.
+Young people, aged 16 and 17 in the care of Manchester City Council, who are in Year 12 and 13 and who are attending Post 16 education, employment and training can access up to £400 Pupil Premium Plus funding per academic year through the termly PEP process.

-Manchester Virtual School will request detailed information from the Designated Teacher and Social worker on how the funding is to be spent, total costs, and the intended impact.
+Manchester Virtual School will request detailed information from the Designated Teacher and Social worker within the young person’s PEP about on how the funding is to be spent, total costs, and the intended impact.
+They will also be asked to upload an invoice for each item purchased to the documents section within the young person’s electronic Personal Education Plan (ePEP), to ensure a clear audit trail.

 Children and Young People with SEND

 A significant number of children and young people in the care of Manchester experience some kind of special educational need or disability (SEND), including social, emotional and mental health (SEMH) difficulties.
-The Manchester Virtual School Team work proactively with Designated Teachers and Social workers to support these young people through the PEP process and use of our Virtual School Educational Psychology consultation offer.
+The Manchester Virtual School Team works proactively with Designated Teachers and Social Workers to support these children and young people through the PEP process and use of our Virtual School Educational Psychology consultation offer.

-Where the young person’s needs are presenting a significant and sustained barrier to them attending their education setting, making expected progress, or putting them at risk of exclusion, the Virtual School will strongly encourage the education setting to seek support and advice from their own Educational Psychologist and, where appropriate, to request statutory assessment to potentially secure an Education Health and Care Plan.
+Where the young person’s needs are presenting a significant and sustained barrier to them attending their education setting, making expected progress, or putting them at risk of exclusion, the Virtual School will strongly encourage the education setting to seek support and advice from their own Educational Psychologist about positive approaches to supporting the young person.
+In some cases it may be appropriate, to request statutory assessment to potentially secure an Education Health and Care Plan.

 Supporting Children with Transition